-DCCA NEWS RELEASE: Hawaii consumers can recover full value of unused Radioshack gift cardsPosted on Dec 3, 2015 in Latest News, Newsroom, Press Releases
+DCCA NEWS RELEASE: Hawaii consumers can recover full value of unused Radioshack gift cardsPosted on Dec 3, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The State of Hawaii Office of Consumer Protection has announced that holders of gift cards purchased from the former retailer RadioShack can now file claims seeking to recover the unused balance on their cards.